rcurcio1/DesignPatternPractice/README.md

 ## Acknowledgments

 - Inspired by the classic "Design Patterns: Elements of Reusable Object-Oriented Software" book by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
-- Special thanks to the open-source community for their continuous support and contributions.

 ---